Lismore Surrounds

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lismore Surrounds has 945 active public transport stops, all of which are bus stops.
-These stops are serviced by 98 individual routes, providing a total of 1,088 weekly passenger trips.
-Residents have excellent transport accessibility, with an average distance of 175 meters to the nearest stop.
+Lismore Surrounds has 945 active public transport stops, all of which are bus services.
+These stops are served by 98 different routes, offering a total of 1,088 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 175 meters to the nearest stop.

-The service frequency averages 155 trips per day across all routes, resulting in approximately one weekly trip per individual stop.
+Across all routes, service frequency averages 155 trips per day, resulting in approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport